splunk/splunk-operator/docs/Ingress.md

 Configure your Forwarder and Indexer or Standalone certificates using the documentation: [Securing data from forwarders](https://docs.splunk.com/Documentation/Splunk/latest/Security/Aboutsecuringdatafromforwarders).

+##### Documentation tested on Istio v1.8 and Kubernetes v1.17

+## Note on Service Mesh and Istio

+Istio is a popular choice for its Service Mesh capabilities.
+However, Service Mesh for Splunk instances are only supported on Istio v1.8 and above, along with Kubernetes v1.19 and above.
+At the time of this documentation neither Amazon AWS or  Google Cloud have updated their stack to these versions.

 ## Configuring Ingress Using NGINX